viniciusfinger/genetic-cargo/README.md

-# Genetic Algorithm for Optimized Truck Loading 🚚🧬
+# Genetic Cargo: Genetic Algorithm for Optimized Truck Loading 🚚🧬

 Optimize your truck loading process with a genetic algorithm designed to select the optimal combination between items and values.
 This algorithm ensures maximum value for your cargo while adhering to weight constraints, streamlining your logistics with precision 🧬